luisalima/reactnative-tests/WeatherProject/README.md

 3. Go to the `Simulator` and under `Debug > Location` select `Apple`
 4. <kbd>cmd</kbd> + <kbd>r</kbd>

+# Maintain consistent coding styles between different editors and IDEs

+Please visit http://editorconfig.org/ and download this plugin for your editor of choice.

 # 3rd party assets and tools used

 * [Open Weather API](http://openweathermap.org/api)